 With a local alias list, any changes made to the aliases will only affect the current copy of TCC.
 They will not be visible in other shells or other sessions.

 With a global alias list, all copies of TCC, which are started with global alias list will share the same alias list, and any changes made to the aliases in one copy will affect all other copies.
 This is the default for TCC.

-There is no fixed rule for determining whether to use a local or global alias list.
+There is no fixed rule for determining whether to use local or global alias lists.
 Depending on your work style, you may find it most convenient to use one type, or a mixture of types in different sessions or shells.
 We recommend that you start with the default approach, then modify it if you find a situation where the default is not convenient.